oracle-livelabs/database-maa/zdm-physical-offline/target-database-prov-prep/target-database-prov-prep.md

    Please note that Physical Offline Migration will work only for source databases with Linux based Operating System.

-**3. Set the Operating System environment to connect to your database.**
+**3. Set the Database environment to connect to your database.**

-    Switch user to Oracle
+    Switch user to Oracle using command below.

     sudo su - oracle